funnisimo/gw-text/docs/pages/compile.md

 ### Missing Fields

-If you compile a template with a missing field, then an error filler is supplied:
+If you compile a template with a missing field, then (by default) an error filler is supplied:

 ```js
 const template = GW.text.compile('a §value§ field and an §obj.field§ field.');
 const result = template({});
 SHOW(result);
 ```

+You can change this behavior by replacing the 'default' helper function.

 ### Formatting Values